drduh/YubiKey-Guide/README.md

     Commit? (y/n) [n]: y

 > The -m option is the mode command.
-To see the different modes, enter ykpersonalize –help.
-Mode 82 (in hex) enables the YubiKey NEO as a composite USB device (HID + CCID) and allows OTPs to be emitted while in use as a smart card.
+To see the different modes, enter `ykpersonalize –help`.
+Mode 82 (in hex) enables the YubiKey NEO as a composite USB device (HID + CCID).
 Once you have changed the mode, you need to re-boot the YubiKey – so remove and re-insert it.

 > On YubiKey NEO with firmware version 3.3 or higher you can enable composite USB device with -m86 instead of -m82.